wainwrightmark/chord-fusion/tasks.md

 - [ ] Other puzzle elements
 - [x] Combining / Deconstructing animations
 - [ ] Help file explaining what to do
+- [ ] Chord text should be same color as notes